Darrekt/ctf-reference/natas/answers15_to_19.md

 }
 ```

 We're restricted to using grep honestly: no shell escapes or searching multiple files.
-Fortunately, we have a way to inject raw terminal code into the substring that we are matching.
+Fortunately, we have a way to inject raw terminal code into the substring that we are matching using bash substitution.
 Therefore if we search a very specific word in the dictionary, followed by our grep query, there will be no result if our grep query returned a line.
 An example is as follows:

 ```
 Input: thumps